CanonicalLtd/maas-docs/en/api.md

 must be repeated in the request with each value.
 (Or a fabric, space, or VLAN specifier may be used to match multiple subnets).

-Note that this replaces the legacy 'not\_networks' constraint in MAAS 1.x.
+Note that this replaces the legacy \'not\_networks\' constraint in MAAS 1.x.

 **storage** (*String*): Optional.
 A list of storage constraint